Vaccinate for Good Health

 Vaccines (immunizations) are the best way parents can protect infants, children and teens from harmful diseases.
-The Center for Disease Control (CDC) web site states that vaccine-preventable diseases can be serious and can cause hospitalization and, in some cases, death.
+The Center for Disease Control and Prevention (CDC) website states that vaccine-preventable diseases can be serious and can cause hospitalization and, in some cases, death.
 This is especially true for infants and young children.

 Live Well Community Health Centers help infants, children, teens and adults live healthy with timely vaccinations.

 Adults need vaccines, too.